Thomas Center

 The building began as the private home of William Reuben Thomas, his wife Kathryn, and their five children, when it was known as Sunkist Villa.
 In 1928 Thomas more than doubled the size of the home and converted it to a hotel.
-On July 16, 1973, the building was added to the U.S. National Register of Historic Places.
+The building was added to the U.S. National Register of Historic Places on July 16, 1973, and in the following years it underwent a restoration and adaption that involved significant repairs to the structure and replacement of the original Ludowici tiles.

 The Thomas Center celebrated its 100th anniversary on February 12, 2010.

 Thomas Center

 Today the Thomas Center serves as a local art and cultural center, and is the home for the Gainesville Cultural Affairs Division.
 The Thomas Center Galleries feature changing exhibits of art.
 The center also features 1920s period rooms, local history exhibits, a performance space, banquet rooms, and meeting rooms.